NicCOConnor/AnsiblePlaybook-DomainController/README.md

 The best way I've found is to just create a box from ISO and update from windows updates.
 To create a vagrant box follow the documentation on the vagrant website https://docs.vagrantup.com/v2/boxes/base.html

-Once you have your vagrant box built.
-You will then need to configure the vagrant box to work with ansible and winrm.
-The vagrant folder contains two scripts that can do this for you.
-I've avoided running these scripts automatically because I've found the "upgrade\_to\_ps3.ps1" script will not run unless Server 2008 R2 is at a certain patch level (When I Identify this patch level I will update this README).
-Additionally the winrmsetup.ps1 script will not run without powershell 3.0+ installed.

-To configure a box to run with Ansible copy "*vagrant\\upgrade\_to_ps3.ps1*" and "*vagrant\\winrmsetup.ps1*" and run them inside the vm. (**_Note_**: upgrade_to_ps3.ps1 requires internet access)

 The vagrant environment provisions the following:
 - 2x  Windows 2008 R2 machines
 - 1x Ansible machine based off of ubuntu 12.04